SeldonIO/seldon-core/docs-gb/notebooks/mlflow_server_ab_test_ambassador.md

 - On the center: the reward, where you can see how model `a` outperforms model `b` by a large margin.
 - On the right, the latency for each one of them.

-You are able to add your own custom metrics, and try out other more complex deployments by following further guides at https://docs.seldon.io/projects/seldon-core/en/latest/examples/mlflow_server_ab_test_ambassador.html
+You are able to add your own custom metrics, and try out other more complex deployments by following [these guides](../notebooks/README.md)